 Come work as a DCMP facilitator!

 We are building a cadre of facilitators who can deliver high-quality professional learning experiences that support mathematics pathways.
-If you have experience conducting professional learning opportunities and would like to help scale mathematics pathways work, please submit an application.
+While the 2017-2018 application period has ended, please feel free to contact us for information about future opportunities.

 Frequently Asked Questions:

 When I submit my application form, am I automatically accepted to become a DCMP facilitator?

 No, application submission does not mean automatic acceptance.
 We are looking to form a cadre of facilitators with diverse backgrounds and expertise that are aligned to a variety of professional learning events and activities for the upcoming year.
 We will notify you of your application status by the end of August.

 If I have previously worked with the Dana Center as a facilitator, fellow, or curriculum writer, do I need to fill out this application?
 Would I still have to take the training?

 Yes!
 If you are interested in continuing to work with us, filling out the application is the best way to let us know.
 If selected, you will still be required to participate in our training activities in the 2017–2018 academic year.

 When will I know if my application has been accepted?

 We will review applications after the August 15 deadline.
 By August 22, applicants will receive email notification of next steps.